 On a related note, the lack of noise isolation might see you pumping up the volume to drown out the din of crowded subway car or bus.

-The Jabra Move Wireless may be a budget buy, but don't let that fool you: this set of on ear Bluetooth headphones is nothing but an all-around stellar product.
+The Jabra Move Wireless may be a budget buy, and get lower each time there's a significant sale online, but don't let that fool you.
+This set of on-ear Bluetooth headphones is an all-around stellar product.
 From the fun and edgy design to excellent performance, these cans come recommended for anyone interested in wireless on the cheap.

 - Best over-ear headphones: cans with a can-do attitude